What is Cloudy Pad ?

 Egress costs - Data transfer out from Amazon to Internet

 AWS bills data transfer out to internet past a 100GB free data threshold.
 As Cloudy Pad streams from AWS to your machine via internet, you may be billed for data transfer past a certain usage.
-AWS bills 0.09$ per GB in most regions up to 10 TB after the free threshold.
+AWS bills 0.09$ per GB in most regions after the free threshold.

-Considering a 1080p 60 FPS stream, data transfer would be around 2.25 GB/hr @ 5 Mbps, incuring additional cost depending on time played:
+Considering a 1080p 60 FPS stream at 15 Mbps, data transfer would be around 6.75 GB/hr, incuring additional cost depending on time played:

 Azure costs